-We conducted our audit in accordance with the rules of independence stipulated in the French Commercial Code and in the professional code of ethics for statutory auditors over the period from 1 January 2021 to the issue date of our report.
+We conducted our audit in accordance with the rules of independence provided for in the French commercial code and in the professional code of ethics for statutory auditors over the period from 1st January 2022 to the issue date of our report.
 In particular, we did not provide any services prohibited by Article 5, paragraph 1, of Regulation (EU) No. 537/2014.